near/docs/docs/develop/contracts/workspaces.md

 ## "Spooning" Contracts from Testnet and Mainnet

-[Spooning a blockchain](https://coinmarketcap.com/alexandria/glossary/spoon-blockchain) is copying the data from one network into a different network. near-workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:
+[Spooning a blockchain](https://coinmarketcap.com/alexandria/glossary/spoon-blockchain) is copying the data from one network into a different network.
+NEAR Workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:

 <Tabs>
 <TabItem value="js" label="JavaScript" default>